snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/create-a-script/index.md

 # Writing a script

-Custom tranformation scripts may be defined in Javascript and provided to Snowbridge.
+Custom transformation scripts may be defined in Javascript and provided to Snowbridge.

 ## The scripting interface

 The script must define a main function with a single argument.
-Snowbridge will pass the engineProtocol data structure as the argument:
+Snowbridge will pass the `engineProtocol` data structure as the argument:

 ```go